 The MFA in visual communication design focuses on all areas of design, including graphic design, user experience/interaction design, design studies, motion graphics, and 3D digital design.
 The changing landscape of people’s everyday interactions has blurred the lines between respected design fields, giving designers new responsibilities to shape experiences.
 The MFA program embraces this new technology through its curriculum, which addresses these merging skill sets.

-The MFA in visual communication design provides a learning environment for advancement in innovative research, user-centered design, and professional practice focusing on the creative potentials of visual communication through a full spectrum of media.
-Students may advance their design knowledge and technical skills by choosing an option in communication design, interaction design, or motion and 3D digital design.
+The MFA in visual communication design provides a learning environment for the advancement in innovative research, user-centered design, and professional practice by focusing on the creative potentials of visual communication through a full spectrum of media.
+You will advance your design knowledge and technical skills by choosing an option in communication design, interaction design, or motion and 3D digital design.

 The cross-disciplinary nature of the program offers a greater potential to foster innovation and creativity in visual communication design.
 The program reflects the current views and changes occurring in the professional design field.
 The skill sets required of graphic, interactive, and digital design have now crossed over and are interrelated.

 What makes an RIT education exceptional?
 It’s the ability to complete relevant, hands-on career experience.
 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.

 Co-ops and internships take your knowledge and turn it into know-how.
 Co-op in the College of Art and Design provides hands-on experience that enables you to apply your artistic capabilities in dynamic professional settings while you make valuable connections between classwork and real-world applications.

 Cooperative education, internships, and other experiential learning opportunities are encouraged for graduate students in the MFA in visual communication design.